Top Posts & Pages

 If you were raised and educated in English, chances are you have at least a passing acquaintance with the tale of Sir Gawain and the Green Knight.
 This chivalric romance comes up in any class that goes back to “Beowulf,” … Continue reading

-So anyway, I have this Roger Appleseed thing I do on the endless Nomadland road trip that is my life.
+So anyway, I have this Johnny Appleseed/Roger DVDseed thing I do on the endless Nomadland road trip that is my life.
 I donate DVDs I review to whatever public library I pass on my travels.
-Plant City Fla. to Danville VA, … Continue reading
+Plant City Fla. to Danville … Continue reading

 Matt Damon makes a most convincing Oklahoman in a china shop in “Stillwater,” co-writer/director Tom McCarthy’s wholly fictional tale of an American coed locked up by a European justice system and the father who tries to help.
 The story resembles … Continue reading